 - Incomplete (I).

 - Any other sections or items in your application.

 *AMCAS Academic Change Request policies are subject to change each application year.

 Can I update my state of legal residence?

 After submitting your AMCAS application, you may request to change your state of legal residence.
 A request to update the state of legal residence must be sent from your primary email address listed in your application.

 The email must be sent to AMCASExceptions@aamc.org and include the following information:

-AMCAS will only update the county of residence when the state of legal residence is also changed.
+The AMCAS application will only update the county of residence when the state of legal residence is also changed.
 The county of legal residence will not be updated for any other reason.

-Medical schools that request this type of change on behalf of an applicant will be asked to have the applicant follow the procedure outlined in the AMCAS Applicant Guide to have the requested change processed by AMCAS.
+Medical schools that request this type of change on behalf of an applicant will be asked to have the applicant follow the procedure outlined in the AMCAS Applicant Guide to have the requested change processed by the AMCAS program.